webplan-pro/vscode-dendron-keybindings/README.md

 The Sublime Keybindings extension maps common Sublime keybindings to VS Code keybindings.
 After installing the extension and restarting Code your favorite key bindings from Sublime are now available.

+> Note - Windows and Linux keybindings have not been implemented.

 For features not yet in VS Code, see this [GitHub issue](https://github.com/Microsoft/vscode/issues/3776).

 | macOS | Feature | Supported |